‘General Hospital’ Spoilers: Friday, March 3 – Carly Slaps Truth Out Of Nelle

 Ava doesn’t know a thing about her big sister, has never met her, and thought she was dead says General Hospital history.
 Jordan is quizzing the wrong Jerome.
 She needs to find Julian since he knows what Liv is up to and can point them to her plot at General Hospital.

-Friday’s show looks action packed, sad, and fraught with drama according to General Hospital spoilers.
+Friday’s show looks action-packed, sad, and fraught with drama according to General Hospital spoilers.

 [Featured Image by Jason Kempin/Getty Images]